0x55553333/uva/README.md

   - `bit.cpp` - Binary-indexed tree supporting generics.
   - `quadrangle.cpp` - Quadrangle Inequality speedup for Optimal BST problem based on UVa10304 (fully-recursive memoized implementation; better readability than the diagonal-by-diagonal iterative version).
   - `treap.cpp` - Treap in increasing order with order statistic functions.
 Rank/kth Not yet correct but treap is ready.
+  - `wavelet1.cpp` - reference wavelet tree implementation with order statistic functions
+  - `dfs_grid.cpp` - Memoized DFS for finding MSSP on an input grid/maze
+  - `bfs_grid.cpp` - BFS with path printing functionality for finding MSSP on an input grid/maze

 Comments are in the `comments/` folder.
 All submissions are compiled with UVa's c++11 option.